k4m4/terminals-are-sexy/README.md

 * [DTerm](http://decimus.net/DTerm) - A command line anywhere and everywhere.
 * [Go2Shell](http://zipzapmac.com/Go2Shell) - Opens a terminal window to the current directory in Finder.
 * [Cathode](http://www.secretgeometry.com/apps/cathode/) - A vintage terminal for macOS.
+* [Termite](https://github.com/thestinger/termite/) - A keyboard-centric VTE-based terminal, aimed at use within a window manager with tiling and/or tabbing support.

 ## Package Managers